IEEE Institute of Electrical and Electronics Engineers Association http://www.ieee.org/index.html

 Electrical contractors are responsible for the health and safety of employees who are exposed to a variety of hazards.
 This link is maintained as a product of the Alliance between OSHA and the Independent Electrical Contractors, Inc. (IEC).

 Electrical hazards are addressed in specific standards for recordkeeping, the general industry, shipyard employment, marine terminals, and the construction industry.
 Standards: This link highlights OSHA standards, the Regulatory Agenda (a list of actions being taken with regard to OSHA standards), directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), and national consensus standards related to the electrical contractors industry.

-Approximately 3 million workers service equipment and face the greatest risk of injury if lockout/tagout is not properly implemented.
-Compliance with the lockout/tagout standard (29 CFR 1910.147) prevents an estimated 120 fatalities and 50,000 injuries each year.
-Workers injured on the job from exposure to hazardous energy lose an average of 24 workdays for recuperation.
-In a study conducted by the United Auto Workers (UAW), 20% of the fatalities (83 of 414) that occurred among their members between 1973 and 1995 were attributed to inadequate hazardous energy control procedures specifically, lockout/tagout procedures.
-LOTO is addressed in specific standards for the general industry, marine terminals, longshoring, and the construction industry.
+This makes LOTO an extremely useful and essential component of day to day work for certain industries.
+Approximately 3 million workers stand to be at risk if lockout/tagout is not properly implemented.
+By complying with the lockout/tagout standard (29 CFR 1910.147) an estimated 120 fatalities and 50,000 injuries are prevented each year.
+Exposure to hazardous material can be fatal.
+Workers who are injured on the job due to exposure to hazardous energy lose an average of 24 work days while healing and recuperating from their injuries; their health lingering from severe to critical throughout that phase depending on the extent of injuries.
+In a recent study conducted by the United Auto Workers (UAW), 20% of the fatalities occurred between 1973 and 1995 were attributed to inadequate hazardous energy control procedures specifically the absence of LOTO protocol.
+LOTO is now regarded as the industry standard for many industries including construction.